CCExtractor/ccextractorfluttergui/README.md

 Depending on your OS of choice, one or multiple options are available.

 ### Windows
-- (preferred) [Download the .msi](https://github.com/CCExtractor/ccextractor/releases) to install CCExtractor and this GUI
+- (preferred) [Download the .msi](https://github.com/CCExtractor/ccextractor/releases) to install CCExtractor and the GUI
 - Download the built GUI from the releases on this repository.
 You'll have to provide a CCExtractor binary yourself
 - Download this repository and build the GUI by yourself.
 You'll have to provide a CCExtractor binary yourself